 A proxy to the familiar shopping method

-Pro: We buy things from computers all the time particularly with tailored cookie based ad content personalising ads to our preferences and search history. –
+Pro: We buy things from computers all the time particularly with personalised cookie-based ads tailored to our preferences and search history.

 Con: On the other hand, we can also get annoyed and mistrust online content when its agenda is so blatant and unsubtle.
 Can a computer that can read human emotions also temper its responses to ensure subtlety in the information it provides to assist a sale?